epurcell3/CS4460-HW6/README.md

 CS4460HW6
 =========

-HW6 for our info vis class
+HW6 for our info vis class.
-Testing take 2